schobele/donkeycar/docs/parts/controllers.md

 Any of the RC receiver's + pin should go to any of the RPi's 3v pins.
 Any of the receiver's - pins can go to any RPi ground pin.

 For the three RC channels, CH-1 is for steering, CH-2 for throttle and CH-3 is linked to a press button on the remote control.
-The default connections are steering - GPIO 26, throttle - GPIO 20, channel 3 (for record deletion) - GPIO 19.
+The default connections are steering: GPIO 26, throttle: GPIO 20, channel 3 (for record deletion): GPIO 19.

 * Software setup

-The `basic` template which you install with `donkey createcar --path ~/mycar --template basic` has and additional function `manage.py calibrate` which you should use to zero your angle and throttle PWM signal.

-You must also have `pigpio` installed.
+You must have `pigpio` installed.
 Do so with these commands: `sudo apt update && sudo apt install python3-pigpio && sudo systemctl enable pigpiod & sudo systemctl start pigpiod`

+The `basic` template which you install with `donkey createcar --path ~/mycar --template basic` has an additional function `manage.py calibrate` which you should use to zero your angle and throttle PWM signal.

 > Note: The PWM signal drifts over time.
 Hence check your calibration regularly before starting recording.